mars-project/mars/docs/source/getting_started/learn.rst

 Mars learn can integrate with XGBoost, LightGBM, TensorFlow and PyTorch.

-- For XGBoost, refer to :ref:`xgboost`.
+- For XGBoost, refer to :ref:`integrate_xgboost`.
-- For LightGBM, refer to :ref:`lightgbm`.
+- For LightGBM, refer to :ref:`integrate_lightgbm`.
-- For TensorFlow, refer to :ref:`tensorflow`.
+- For TensorFlow, refer to :ref:`integrate_tensorflow`.
 - For PyTorch, doc is coming soon.
+- For Joblib, refer to :ref:`integrate_joblib`.
+- For Statsmodels, refer to :ref:`integrate_statsmodels`.